giantswarm/gitops-template/docs/repo_structure.md

     pgp: 0000000000000000000000000000000000000002
 ```

-If more a granular encryption scenario is needed, users MAY choose to enrich either one of them with additional
+If a more granular encryption scenario is needed, users MAY choose to enrich any one of them with additional
 private keys.
 In such cases, the user is also REQUIRED to update the `.sops.yaml` file with the respective encryption rules.
 Let's consider a simple example of such scenario.
 Imagine a user decides to provide encryption for the `demo-gitops`
 organization secrets with a separate key-pair, and then also to keep both `app1` and `app2` Apps secured with